checkedc/checkedc-clang/clang/docs/checkedc/rfc/Include-Checked-Hdrs.md

 ## Proposed Solution:

 The proposed solution is as follows:
-  - It is a hybrid solution based on ideas in Solutions 3 and 1 that handles the presence of both clang-specific and Checked-C-specific declarations in header files.
-It also incorporates the feedback from CCI to make implicit inclusion of checked header files as default.
+  - We will implicitly include checked header files by default and provide the compilation flag NO_IMPLICIT_INCLUDE_CHECKED_HDRS to opt out of the implicit inclusion.
-  - We primarily adopt Solution 3 for header files that do not have clang-specific declarations, but have Checked-C-specific declarations (there are 13 such header files at present).
-To implicitly include checked headers by default, the compilation flag (as proposed in Solution 3) now gives a way to **opt out** of implicit inclusion.
-Accordingly, it is renamed to NO_IMPLICIT_INCLUDE_CHECKED_HDRS.
+  - For header files that do not have clang-specific declarations, but have Checked-C-specific declarations (there are 13 such header files at present), we will do the following:
       - For each system header file, say `foo.h`, that does not have clang-specific declarations but has Checked-C-specific declarations, we will add a new file also called `foo.h` that will contain the following:

-            #ifdef NO_IMPLICIT_INCLUDE_CHECKED_HDRS
+            #if !defined __checkedc || defined NO_IMPLICIT_INCLUDE_CHECKED_HDRS
             #include_next <foo.h>
             #else
             #include <foo_checked.h>